cocotb/cocotb/docs/source/simulator_support.rst

     make SIM=activehdl

-For simulator-specific limitations when running with the :ref:`Python Runner <howto-python-runner>` flow, see :class:`cocotb_tools.runner.ActiveHdl`.
+This simulator is not currently supported in the :ref:`Python Runner <howto-python-runner>` flow.

 .. note::